If your dog keeps licking her privates after a spay surgery, it can be alarming and stressful to watch.

 Hormonal and Behavioral Changes

-After a spay, hormonal shifts can cause temporary changes in behavior and body sensations.
 Some dogs become more focused on grooming certain areas, including their privates, during the adjustment period.

 While this typically subsides within weeks, ongoing excessive licking should still be monitored.

-What to Do If Your Dog Is Dog Keeps Licking Privates After Spay
+Dog Keeps Licking Privates After Spay: Treatment

 If your dog is fixated on licking her privates post-surgery, start by preventing her from accessing the area.